Looks can be deceiving. From the outside, this charming Parnell home appears rather compact.

 It has an equally large garden, also spread over several levels.

-"There is a lot more to it than initially meets the eye," says owner Brenda Lockey, whose family has lived in the house for 19 years.
+"There is a lot more to it than initially meets the eye," says owner Brenda, whose family has lived in the house for 19 years.

 "That's one of the things that appealed to us."

 She also recognised that the house had the potential to adapt to the changing needs of a growing family.
-Children Nathan and Melissa were toddlers when they moved in, and the house was ideal for two small children.
+Her two children were toddlers when they moved in, and the house was ideal for two small children.

 When they were really little, the fifth bedroom on the top level next to the master bedroom made a perfect nursery.
 Later, when the children were older, they moved downstairs to the two bedrooms on the ground floor.
 Today, the upstairs room is used as an office.